KSC-mygit/Udacity-DataScience-Nanodegree-Capstone/README.md

 # Udacity_DataScience_Nanodegree_Capstone
 Capstone project of Udacity Data Scientist Nanodegree

 This Capstone project is completed as part of the curriculum for the Udacity Data Scientist Nanodegree Program.
-In this project I create a stock price predictor that generates a stock price for given stock or list of stocks as of a given date predicted over a specified forecast interval.
+In this project I create a stock price predictor that generates a stock price for a given stock or list of stocks as of a given date predicted over a specified forecast interval.

 ## Libraries used
  * yfinance